 Rental Payment Processing

-Process rental and utility paperwork for clients in HUD CoC programs (Housing for Health, Chronic Homeless Samaritan, Safe Start) and ensure funder compliance/requirements; verify payments before release;
+Process rental and utility paperwork for clients in the Flexible Housing Pool and ensure funder compliance/requirements; verify payments before release;

-Enter rental and utility payments in client tracking database (i.e., Client Track).
+Enter rental and utility payments in client database;

 Program Coordination and Training

-Refer eligible HUD CoC participants to Emergency Financial Assistance, review requests and process payments in accordance with EFA tracking and processing methods;
+Refer eligible participants to Emergency Financial Assistance, assist with reviewing requests and processing payments in accordance with EFA tracking and processing methods as needed;

 Review supportive housing program client assistance documentation from intensive case managers to ensure they are eligible and complete;

-Provide customer service and clarify HUD CoC policies and procedures at an expert level to the case managers and partner agencies;
+Provide customer service and clarify policies and procedures at an expert level to the case managers and partner agencies;